assetswap/doc-meme/automation/limit-orders.md

 ## Understanding Smart Limit Orders

-Smart limit orders function as automated trading guardians for your portfolio.
-Take-profit orders automatically secure gains when targets are reached, while stop-loss orders protect against excessive losses.
-Unlike traditional limit orders that only watch price, MEME AI monitors over 30 different market metrics to make more informed trading decisions.
+Smart limit orders are like setting automatic rules for your trades that work even when you're sleeping.
+Think of them as instructions you give to the platform: "If this happens, do that."
+For example, a take-profit order automatically sells your tokens when they reach your target price (securing your gains), while a stop-loss order sells if the price drops too much (limiting your losses).
+What makes our orders "smart" is that they don't just watch the price - they monitor over 30 different things about each token, like how safe it is, who's buying and selling, and how easy it is to trade.

 ## Getting Started with Limit Orders